 There is a wide literature on anomaly detection, and many approaches have been proposed.
 One of the most common classic approaches consists of embedding the training images in some latent space and then evaluating how far a test image is from the manifold of normal images.
 Other approaches focus on learning the probability density function of the training set.
-Among these, three types of generative models became popular in anomaly detection in the last five years.
-On one hand, Generative Adversarial Networks~\cite{goodfellow2014generative,anogan} learn this probability in an implicit way, being able only to sample from it.
-On the other hand, Variational Auto-Encoders~\cite{kingma2013auto,yang2020dfr} are capable of explicitly estimating this probability density, but they can only learn an approximation, as they maximize the evidence lower bound.
-And finally, Normalizing Flows~\cite{dinh2014nice,dinh2016density-nvp,kingma2018glow} are able to explicitly learn the exact probability density function.
-Being able to do so has several advantages, as it allows to estimate the likelihood and score how probable it is that the tested data belongs to the same training distribution.
-A major advantage, that we exploit in this work, is the possibility to develop formal statistical tests to derive unsupervised detection thresholds.
-This is a key feature for most real-world problems, where a segmentation of the anomaly is needed.
+Among these, three types of generative models have become popular in anomaly detection in the last five years.
+On the one hand, Generative Adversarial Networks~\cite{goodfellow2014generative,anogan} implicitly learn this probability, being able only to sample from it.
+On the other hand, Variational Auto-Encoders~\cite{kingma2013auto,yang2020dfr} can explicitly estimate this probability density, but they can only learn an approximation, as they maximize the evidence lower bound.
+And finally, Normalizing Flows~\cite{dinh2014nice,dinh2016density-nvp,kingma2018glow} are able to learn the exact probability density function explicitly.
+Being able to do so has several advantages, as it permits to estimate the likelihood and score of how probable it is that the tested data belongs to the same training distribution.
+A significant advantage we exploit in this work is the possibility of developing formal statistical tests to derive unsupervised detection thresholds.
+This is a crucial feature for most real-world problems where a segmentation of the anomaly is needed.
 To this end, we propose a multiple hypothesis testing strategy based on the \textit{a contrario} framework~\cite{desolneux2007gestalt}.

 Common approaches based on VAEs~\cite{zhou2017anomaly,bergmann2018improving,gong2019memorizing} and GANs~\cite{anogan,fast-anogan-schlegl2019f,akcay2019ganomaly} have demonstrated poor performance in the industrial defect detection case, where anomalies are actually very similar to the normal parts of the images.
 To enhance the performance in these cases, instead of grounding the detection on the RGB image itself, in recent years, many works have introduced a feature extraction stage using a pre-trained network, usually on ImageNet~\cite{imagenet}, and perform the anomaly detection in the feature space~\cite{kim2021semi,zheng2022focus,lee2022cfa,dfr,yu2021fastflow,csflow-rudolph2022fully}.